Recursion and BackTracking

 Let T(n) be the running time of k – string(n).
 Then,

-Using Subtraction and Conquer Master theorem we get T(n) = O(kn).
+Using the Subtraction and Conquer Master theorem we get T(n) = O(kn).

 Note: For more problems, refer to the String Algorithms chapter.